-- Application of environmental-friendly practices to the entire product lifecycle including design, procurement, manufacturing, assembly, packaging, logistics and distribution.
+- Apply environmentally-friendly practices to the entire product lifecycle, including design, procurement, manufacturing, assembly, packaging, logistics and distribution.

 - Integrating eco-friendly concepts into supply chain management with green practices like green purchasing, green sourcing, green distribution and warehousing, green transportation and reverse logistics.

-- Taking deliberate steps to mitigate the carbon footprint
+- Taking deliberate steps to mitigate carbon footprint

 - Training employees about the necessity of following sustainable practices in operations.